-In Subsection~\ref{subsec:PrimeLinearAutomata} we show that the automata without damping patterns are prime.
-To that end, we rely on the notion of \emph{primality witness}: A primality witness of an automaton \(\A\) is a word \(w \in \Sigma^*\) that does not belong to \(\lang{\A}\) but is in the language recognized by every automaton that is strictly smaller that \(\A\) and recognizes a superset of \(\lang{\A}\).
+In Section~\ref{subsec:PrimeLinearAutomata} we show that the automata without damping patterns are prime.
+To that end, we rely on the notion of \emph{primality witness} of an automaton \(\A\), which is a word \(w \in \Sigma^*\) that does not belong to \(\lang{\A}\) but is in the language recognized by every automaton that is strictly smaller than \(\A\) and recognizes a superset of \(\lang{\A}\).
 Formally, we construct a set of words \(\Wit(\A) \subseteq \Sigma^*\) that is non-empty as long as \(\A\) does not have a damping pattern (Lemma~\ref{lemma:cond is eq Wit non-empty}).
 Then, we prove that \(\Wit(\A) \cap \lang{\A} = \emptyset\) (Proposition~\ref{lemma:wit notin L(A)}) yet \(\Wit \subseteq \lang{\A'}\) for every automaton \(\A'\) satisfying \(|\A'| < |\A|\) and \(\lang{\A} \subseteq \lang{\A'}\) (Proposition~\ref{lemma:wit in L(A')}).
 Therefore the intersection of every sequence of languages recognized by automata strictly smaller than \(\A\) either does not contain \(\lang{\A}\) or contains \(\Wit\), which proves that \(\A\) is prime.